Waterloo, New York

 There is also a village called Waterloo, the primary county seat of Seneca County.
 The Town of Waterloo is situated on the western border of the county, east of Geneva.

 History

 The area was the domain of the Seneca tribe and Cayuga tribe, who were visited in the 17th century by Jesuit missionaries.
 The Sullivan Expedition passed through the area in 1779 to destroy the natives and their villages.
 After the war, the area was in the Central New York Military Tract, reserved for veterans.

 The region was first settled circa 1800.

-The town was formed from the Town of Junius in 1829.
+The town was formed from the Town of Junius in 1829 and was named after Waterloo, Belgium likely after the Battle of Waterloo.